Updated: Jul 14

 Why corticosteroid injections may not be a good treatment option for Achilles tendinopathy (this article)

 Corticosteroid injections have traditionally been used for tendinopathies because they can provide excellent pain relief in the short term.
-Several research studies have shown this to be the case for a wide range of tendinopathies, including Achilles tendinopathy.
+However, in the long run they may be bad for your tendons.

-The problem is that corticosteroids also increases the catabolic action (breakdown of cells) in tendons.
-In studies where they looked at the long term effect that steroid injections have on tendons, they found that the patients who received these injections were actually worse off (several months and years later) than the ones who received other types of care.
+Corticosteroids increase the catabolic action (breakdown of cells) in tendons.
+In studies of the long-term effect of steroid injections on tendons, they found that the patients who received these injections were actually worse off (several months and years later) than the ones who received other types of care.

 It provides very good pain relief in the short term (first 2 to 4 weeks).